silverstripe/developer-docs/en/00_Getting_Started/05_Recipes.md

 By design, modules tend to be small and serve a specific function.
 You may need to combine many modules to achieve a wider goal.

-For example, the `silverstripe/blog` module by itself simply allows you to create blog posts.
+For example, the [`silverstripe/blog`](https://github.com/silverstripe/silverstripe-blog) module by itself simply allows you to create blog posts.
 It does not include all the features you could want in a blog, like a comment system or widgets to display related content.

-The `silverstripe/recipe-blog` recipe installs `silverstripe/blog` module, but also:
+The [`silverstripe/recipe-blog`](https://github.com/silverstripe/recipe-blog) recipe installs `silverstripe/blog` module, but also:
-- `silverstripe/widgets` and `silverstripe/content-widget` to display widgets
+- [`silverstripe/widgets`](https://github.com/silverstripe/silverstripe-widgets) and [`silverstripe/content-widget`](https://github.com/silverstripe/silverstripe-content-widget) to display widgets
-- `silverstripe/comments` and `silverstripe/comment-notifications` to allow the management of comments on blog post
+- [`silverstripe/comments`](https://github.com/silverstripe/silverstripe-comments) and [`silverstripe/comment-notifications`](https://github.com/silverstripe/comment-notifications) to allow the management of comments on blog post
-- `silverstripe/spamprotection` and `silverstripe/akismet` to provide basic SPAM protection on comments.
+- [`silverstripe/spamprotection`](https://github.com/silverstripe/silverstripe-spamprotection) to provide basic SPAM protection on comments.

 ## Finding recipes for Silverstripe CMS